ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_camera/add-camera.md

 ![img10](Figures/10.png)

 ## Display images
 To display images, we need to modify the onCameraFrame method so that the image from the camera is displayed in the ImageView.
-Along the way, we will declare Mat objects to store the image from the camera.
+You will also declare Mat objects to store the image from the camera.

-Follow these steps (all changes to be made in the MainActivity.kt):
+Follow these steps (all changes to be made in `MainActivity.kt`):
 1. Declare the Mat object:

 ```java
 private lateinit var inputMat: Mat
 ```

-2. Initialize the above member within the onCameraViewStarted method:
+2. Initialize the above member within the `onCameraViewStarted` method:

 ```java
 override fun onCameraViewStarted(width: Int, height: Int) {